 The situation had become dire, with Belk and the Regal theater left standing as the last bastions to draw people in.

-On Thursday morning, Regal's sign was blacked out and Regal's website doesn't list any showtimes past Oct.
+Then, Regal's sign was blacked out and Regal's website doesn't list any showtimes past Oct.
 31.

 Regal employees confirmed that Oct.
 31 was the last day the theatre would be open.